apache/beam/beam-site/documentation/pipelines/design-your-pipeline.md

 ## Multiple sources

 Your pipeline can read its input from one or more sources.
 If your pipeline reads from multiple sources and the data from those sources is related, it can be useful to join the inputs together.
-In the example illustrated in Figure 5 below, the pipeline reads names and addresses from a database table, and names and order numbers from a text file.
+In the example illustrated in Figure 5 below, the pipeline reads names and addresses from a database table, and names and order numbers from a Kafka topic.
 The pipeline then uses `CoGroupByKey` to join this information, where the key is the name; the resulting `PCollection` contains all the combinations of names, addresses, and orders.

 <figure id="fig5">
     <img src="{{ site.baseurl }}/images/design-your-pipeline-join.png"